 Now apply this logic to your digital product idea.
 For the sake of example, let’s stick with the idea of selling school printables again.

 In theory, selling school printables is a good idea because we saw a demand for them, right?
 Well, wrong.
 There are thousands of other clever people like you who did the same research and are now selling school printables.
 And that means: C O M P E T I T I O N.

-To check the market saturation for school printables, you can do a Google search or check what people are selling on Etsy (a popular marketplace for printables).
+To check the market saturation for school printables, you can do a Google search or check what people are selling on Twitter and Instagram, or marketplaces like Etsy (a popular marketplace for printables).

 You can now see that there are about 70k school printables to choose from.
 Each an every one of these products would be your competition.
 Yikes.